Spottadachs Kennel is located in Milford, Utah.

-Danes and Dachshunds actually compliment each other well Danes are much calmer and Dachshunds love when they can boss bigger dogs around.
+Danes and Dachshunds actually complement each other well Danes are much calmer and Dachshunds love when they can boss bigger dogs around.
 The Dachshund breed will always be my true love though.
-No other breed has such variety of personality, coat, or colors.
+No other breed has such a variety of personalities, coats, or colors.

 Despite my many years of experience, I still do not consider myself an expert and am by no means perfect.
 I strive to learn new and better ways to raise healthy puppies constantly.
 The advent of DNA health testing has made amazing advancements and become more readily available as a tool to help breeders take some of the guesswork out of the genetic equation.

 I spend every spare moment comparing notes with other reputable breeders, as well as researching health and genetics that would make your head spin (gibberish as my husband calls it).
 It’s almost unfathomable how much has changed for breeders and the breed over the last 20 years.
 Back when I started Piebalds and English creams were not even a known or accepted color…